xymbgm/2023-05-Tang-and-Gao-Simulation-of-from-FUCA-to-LUCA-codes/README.md

 3. Importing the FUCA_LUCA Project

-Decompress the Project package.
+Download Project package in Releases, decompress it.
 Right-click on User models on the left side of GAMA, select Import - GAMA Project, choose the folder where the Project is stored, and then import it.